Amarillo Housing Market Update: May 2026 Shows a Strong Seller-Leaning Market

 Rising prices and steady buyer activity mean many Amarillo homeowners may have more equity than they realize.
 The current $250,000 median sales price is not only higher than last spring, but it is also in line with the record-high pricing Amarillo saw near the end of 2025.

-Equity matters because it gives homeowners options.
+Equity matters because it gives homeowners choices.
 You may be able to sell and move, pay off debt, reposition into another property, or simply understand your financial position more clearly.

 How Fast Are Amarillo Homes Selling?